-The water heater is located behind an access panel in the head compartment bulkhead, adjacent to the cabin steps.
-The water heater uses an AC element that is thermostatically controlled at the heater and activated by a circuit breaker located in the AC panel.
+The water heater is located in the bilge compartment.
+To access the water heater, open the forward facing door on the centerline of the aft berth.
+With the door open, flip up the hinged poly hatch.
+All water heaters have an AC element that is thermostatically controlled at the heater and activated by a circuit breaker located in the AC panel.
 A high pressure relief valve protects the system from excessive pressure.
 Make sure all air is purged from the water heater and lines before activating the water heater breaker.
 Refer to the water heater manual for additional information.